 Propolis tinctures, capsules, and sprays are therefore among the most popular natural remedies.

-6. Beeswax – Foundation and Diversity in One
+6. Beeswax – Foundation and Versatility in One

-Beeswax forms the foundation of the beehive.
-Secreted by worker bees, it is used to build the combs where food and larvae are protected.
+Beeswax forms the foundation of the hive.
+Secreted by worker bees, it is used to build the comb where food and larvae are protected.

-- improves skin moisture and strengthens the skin barrier better than formulations without beeswax [17].
+- beeswax-based creams and balms improve skin moisture and strengthen the skin barrier better than formulations without beeswax [17].

-- serves as a sustainable alternative to synthetic materials – for example, in ointments, candles, or eco-friendly packaging.
+- It serves as a sustainable alternative to synthetic materials — for example in ointments, candles, or eco-friendly packaging.

-Description: Three beeswax candles on a rattan mat
+Description: Three beeswax candles on a rattan base

 Natural Synergy – Why Bee Products Are Stronger Together